mose247/3D-object-detection/README.md

 ## Object Detection

 ### Lidar Point-Cloud from Range Image
+The Waymo Open Dataset uses range images to store LiDAR data.
+This data structure holds 3D points as a 360° "photo" of the scanning environment with the row dimension denoting the elevation angle of the laser beam and the column dimension denoting the azimuth angle.
+Each image consists in four channels:
+- _range_: encodes the distances from the LiDAR sensor to objects in the environment.
+- _intensity_: captures the intensity of the laser beam's return signal.
+- _eligibility_: contains binary values indicating whether a given pixel in the range image is considered valid.
+- _camera projection_: provides information about the 2D projection of the LiDAR data onto a camera image.

 <p align="center">
 <img src="https://github.com/mose247/sensor-fusion-and-tracking/blob/main/img/range_intensity_image.jpg" title="Range and Intensity channels" width=100% height=100%>
 </p>

 ### Birds-Eye View from Lidar Point-Cloud

 ### Object Detection in BEV Image